paragoner1/crisis-companion/DEMO_SCRIPT_SIMPLE.md

 ✅ This isn't just an app - it's a movement
 ```

-**Narration:** "250 million potential users, $2.5 billion market, and the potential to save thousands of lives.
+**Narration:** "7.2 billion potential users worldwide, safety apps market growing from $1.5 billion to $5.2 billion by 2033, and the potential to save thousands of lives.
 This isn't just an app - it's a movement."

 ---